 The aftermath of Brexit saw the the pound currency declining to a three-year low at the end of June 2016 against the euro following Theresa May's announcement that the UK would begin formal Brexit negotiations by the end of March taking its fall from a pre-referendum rate of over 1.30 euros to a low of 1.09 euros in October.
 By 22 December it had regained some ground back to a pound being worth 1.18 euros and $1.23 – compared with $1.47 pre-referendum.

-On July 26, 2017 - the Sterling has steadied to a one week high o f $1.30 with hopes for more political stability amidst uncertainty over Brexit and Hung Parliament.
+On July 26, 2017 - the Sterling has steadied to a one week high of $1.30 with hopes for more political stability amidst uncertainty over Brexit and Hung Parliament.
+At the beginning of 2018, the Sterling has been fluctuating around $1.40.